 Also, look at the invitation itself.
 Is it classy and decadent?
 Relaxed and casual?
 The style should reflect the occasion.

 Judging by how some people dress at weddings, they mistakenly believe that another couple’s wedding is the perfect opportunity to take a major fashion risk.
 This is not the Met Gala — it is someone’s special day.
 Although you are itching to wear that crazy-colored two-piece dress that bares your midriff, save it for another occasion.
 Even if it does not reveal too much, crazy prints and patterns draw attention to you, which is a major wedding guest faux-pas.
 All the attention should be on the bride and groom.
+In case you need something to wear, check out wedding guest dresses for hire.

-Do Dress for the Season
+Do Dress For The Season

 Speaking of colors and prints, be sure to dress in seasonally appropriate attire.
 Jewel tones and moody colors will look out of place at a summer or spring wedding where pastels and florals are typically worn.